 Information on calculating your firm's incidence rate can be found here.

-For information on how to complete the survey, please see our Survey Respondents page.
+For information on how to complete the survey, see our Survey Respondents page.

-Data provided to the Bureau of Labor Statistics is considered strictly confidential, and unfortunately we cannot provide this information.
+Data provided to the Bureau of Labor Statistics by respondents is strictly confidential.
+BLS does not share this information.

-For more information, please see our Data Integrity Guidelines and Confidentiality Pledge and Laws.
-For information on establishments that may have been cited for workplace violations or for other regulatory guidelines, please contact the Occupational Safety and Health Administration (OSHA).
+For more information, see the Data Integrity Guidelines and Confidentiality Pledge and Laws.
+For information on establishments that may have been cited for workplace violations or for other regulatory guidelines, contact the Occupational Safety and Health Administration (OSHA).

 There are multiple ways to access IIF data.

-Often, depending on the level of information sought, the requested information can be found in our resource tables, published annually:
+Often, depending on the level of information sought, the information may be found in our resource tables.

-Fatal data — total counts of fatal workplace injuries, including details on the worker injured, event leading to injury, and source of injury.
+Fatal data — Total counts of fatal workplace injuries, including details on the injured worker, event leading to injury, and source of injury.

 For a more customized browsing experience, we recommend using the Data Profiles tool.

-Yes, but strictly for research purposes only.
+Yes.
+BLS allows eligible researchers the opportunity to gain access to restricted data files for select statistical research projects.
 Access to microdata for the Survey of Occupational Injuries and Illnesses (SOII) and Census of Fatal Occupational Injuries (CFOI) programs are available in one of our Federal Statistical Research Data Centers (FSRDCs) throughout the country and onsite at BLS in Washington, D.C.
 More information can be found here.
-Access to a research file requires a well-defined research question that has to go through an approval process and takes approximately 6 months.
+Access to a research file requires a well-defined research question that must go through an approval process that takes approximately 6 months.